 Uric acid stones

 Highly acidic urine may form uric acid stones, not unlike the process of gout, where uric acid crystals accumulate in the joints (usually the big toe).
-The Save Our Bones Program goes to great lengths to explain the acid-forming characteristics of various foods, and how to balance them with alkaline foods.
+The Osteoporosis Reversal Program goes to great lengths to explain the acid-forming characteristics of various foods, and how to balance them with alkaline foods.

 These are pretty rare, and are usually the result of heredity.
 Cystine is a fundamental protein that acts as a building block for muscle and nerve tissue.
 In some people, this important substance builds up in the kidneys to produce stones.